The 49-45 upset of UCLA put [[_]] and Edgerrin James on the map. Miami return to prominence happend that day.

 James and Colts Owner Jim Irsay at the Ring of Honor Ceremony.

-He completed his career with seven 1,000 yard seasons in his career.
+He completed his career with seven 1,000 yard seasons.
 Finishing with 12,246 yards 80TDs, to go along with 443 receptions 3,364 yards and another 11 TDs.
 Up until his arrival in 1999 the Indianapolis Colts hadn’t won their division in 12 years.
 Afterward they won it 5 times during his tenure.
 In Arizona, the Cardinals had not played for the NFL championship since 1947 until James arrived.
 1947???
 That is 60 years!!
 He was voted All Pro four times and led the league in rushing twice.
 In a Hoosier Dome that once had Eric Dickerson and Marshall Faulk as tenants, it’s James who is the franchise’s all time leading rusher with 9,226 yards and 64 touchdowns.
 He’s also been inducted into the ring of honor for both the Miami Hurricanes and the Indianapolis Colts.

 Did you know James, Barry Sanders, and Eric Dickerson are the only backs since 1980 to have 4 different 1,500 yard seasons??
 Do you realize dating back to 1957, only James, Jim Brown, Earl Campbell, and Eric Dickerson are the only runners who began their careers as back to back rushing champions in their first two years??
 Did you recognize every back mentioned with him in this paragraph are all in the Pro Football Hall of Fame??